UML-Cyber-Security/Fall_2023/Meeting_2_Metasploit/lab_2.md

 ## Metasploit
 Metasploit is a widely used penetration testing framework that helps find, exploit, and validate vulnerabilities in systems.
 To open Metasploit, type `msfconsole` in the terminal.

+### Setting up Vulnerable VM
+We've installed metasploit**able** on every computer in the lab This is an intentionally insecure machine, for testing.

+Navigate to Oracale VM VirtualBox Manager on the lab computers.
+Run CyberSec-Club-Metasploitable.

+Login:
+User: msfadmin
+pass: msfadmin

 ### Connecting to a database
 Metasploit can connect to a PostgreSQL database.
 To set up and initialize the database, run `msfdb init` in bash.
 After launching Metasploit with `msfconsole`, you can verify the database connection with the `db_status` command.
+ - These commands are run on the Attacking computer(host), which is separate & not inside the metasploitable vm.

 See [Metasploit Database](#metasploit-database) for more details.